Trustworthy AI Must Account for Interactions: Trustworthy AI Aspects

 Explainability enables researchers and practitioners to understand, validate, and trust decisions made by complex models, and gives the ability to audit those decisions retroactively.
 When humans manually accept or reject a model's prediction, explanations help them understand the reasoning behind the decision and compare it to their own expertise.

 Some ML models are inherently more interpretable, such as shallow decision trees and linear models, but deep neural networks are not.
-Methods to explain complex models may focus on \emph{global explanations}, providing an overarching understanding of model behavior, or \emph{local explanations}, which shed light on individual predictions \cite{linardatos2021ex}.
-We will focus on local explanations, especially model-agnostic, feature-based explanations due to their applicability across ML algorithms \citep{islam2021explainable}.
-These methods interpret behavior by analyzing the importance of input features for a given prediction, regardless of the underlying model architecture.
-For an input $x$, in addition to the model's output $F_\theta(x)$, a local explainability method also provides some form of \emph{feature importance} $E_\theta(x)$, a quantification of how important each element of $x$ is for predicting $F_\theta(x)$.
+Methods to explain complex models often focus on \emph{local explanations} which shed light on individual predictions \cite{linardatos2021ex}.
+We will focus on model-agnostic, feature-based explanations due to their applicability across ML algorithms \citep{islam2021explainable}.
+These methods interpret behavior by analyzing the importance of input features for a given prediction, regardless of the underlying model architecture, by providing some form of \emph{feature importance} $E_\theta(x)$, a quantification of how important each element of $x$ is for predicting $F_\theta(x)$.

 We recount one popular method as a typical example, Local Interpretable Model-agnostic Explanations (LIME) \cite{ribeiro2016lime}.
 LIME aims to provide local explanations that preserve local \emph{fidelity} -- that the explanations correspond to the model's actual behaviour in the vicinity of $x$.
-LIME's explanations take the form of a model, one that is inherently more interpretable than $F_\theta(x)$, namely a sparse linear model that locally approximates $F_\theta$ at $x$.
-The weights of the linear model are returned as $E_\theta(x)$ and communicate how important each corresponding feature is.
+LIME's explanations take the form of a sparse linear model that locally approximates $F_\theta$ at $x$, but which is inherently more interpretable than $F_\theta(x)$.
+The weights of the linear model are returned as $E_\theta(x)$ and communicate feature importance.